 Beavers Bend is also home to the Forest Heritage Center, a museum highlighting southeast Oklahoma’s forests and the timber industry.
 I know that sounds boring, but the history of the old lumber camps is actually fascinating.
 If you really do find it boring, there’s some sweet woodcarvings you can check out.
 There is also a nature center where you can check out some local wildlife.

-There are hiking trails in the park, but I still haven’t gotten around to checking them out.
+It took several visits to Beavers Bend before we finally tried out a hiking trail.
 Water is the main attraction, and it’s tough to step away from the lake and river.
 Also, there are bears…and possibly bigfoot.
 Need I say more?
+However, we found the trails to be nice and non-human biped-free.

 The first time I stayed at Beavers Bend, it was in a tent…in June.
 Oklahoma’s weather varies pretty widely, but that year was just plain hot.
 However, southeast Oklahoma has very mild weather throughout the rest of the year, so don’t rule out tent camping once the burning months have passed.